 3. Treat any affected birds.

 - Dust your flock, coop, and nesting boxes with food grade diatomaceous earth.
 This will require a few treatments over the course of weeks to completely eradicate the mites.
-Cover your mouth and nose to avoid inhaling the dust products and also avoid the head of your chickens.
+Be sure to cover your mouth and nose to avoid inhaling the dust products and also avoid the head of your chickens.
 You can purchase it here.

 - Permethrin Click here for use.( there is an egg/meat with drawl period with its use).
 One study did show that after application on poultry, Permethrin was still detected in the eggs at 21 days and at 42 days for meat, so do use caution and enforce an egg and meat withdrawal periods for you own safety.
 UPDATE 10/2014: Hi Yield Garden Pet and Livestock dust’s active ingredient is Permethrin.
 There is an egg withdrawl period with it’s use.